DarkSymphonie/DarkSymphonie/README.md

 - 👋 Hi, I’m @DarkSymphonie
-- 👀 I’m interested in System Admistration , Digital Forensics .
+- 👀 I’m interested in System Admistration , Digital Forensics,
-- 🌱 I’m currently learning ...
-Linux Administation , Windows Administation , Python
 - 📫 How to reach me ...
 Linkedin:www.linkedin.com/in/joshuaisaaacalcantara/

 <!---